harvester/docs/versioned_docs/version-v1.2/install/install-binaries-mode.md

   - Rancher
   - rancher
   - ISO Installation
-Description: To get the Harvester ISO, download it from the GitHub releases.
+description: To get the Harvester ISO, download it from the GitHub releases.
 During the installation, you can choose to install the binaries only.
 ---

 <head>